HarshitaGupta0512/Movie-Recommendation/README.md

 -   *Collaborative filtering* systems, which are based on user-item interactions.
 -   *Hybrid systems*, which combine both types of information

-**Movie Box** is one such recommendation system built in the 4 weeks mentorship journey aiming to provide the recommendations to user using the characteristics of the movie he /she searches or clicks or give the rating.
+**Movie Box** is one such recommendation system built aims to provide the recommendations to user using the characteristics of the movie he /she searches or clicks or give the rating.

 > ```